ishank-24/Sprint1/README.md

 ---

-When parv, utsav and madhvav complete their respective modules, they plug directly into `orchestrator.py` via custom providers:
+When parv, utsav and madhav complete their respective modules, they plug directly into `orchestrator.py` via custom providers:

 ```python
 from orchestrator import FinancialIntelligenceOrchestrator